oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 [19/Mar/2015:17:20:19 -0400] [main.go:40] <MESSAGE>
 ```

 If you require a different format than that, you can configure it with the `--standard-logging-format` flag.
-The default format is configured as follows:
+By default the format is configured as follows:

 ```
 [{{.Timestamp}}] [{{.File}}] {{.Message}}